 Softmax normalization, the operation that converts raw attention scores into a probability distribution, imposes a provable ceiling on what attention can represent.
-A new paper by Tatiana Petrova formalizes this: softmax’s normalization step constrains the geometric separation between token vectors, and those constraints tighten as the number of attended tokens grows.
-The implication is not subtle.
+A paper by Timur Mudarisov, Mikhail Burtsev, Tatiana Petrova, and Radu State from the University of Luxembourg formalizes this: softmax’s normalization step constrains the geometric separation between token vectors, and those constraints tighten as the number of attended tokens grows.
+Accepted at NeurIPS 2025, the result is not subtle.
 Teams building on softmax attention stacks are working inside a function class whose boundaries are now known, and whose alternatives are further along than widely assumed.
+[Updated June 2026]

 Softmax’s geometric separation ceiling

-The core argument in Petrova’s paper is structural, not empirical.
-She develops a theoretical framework showing that softmax normalization imposes explicit bounds on the distances and separation criteria that token vectors can maintain after the attention operation.
+The core argument in the paper is structural, not empirical.
+The authors develop a theoretical framework showing that softmax normalization imposes explicit bounds on the distances and separation criteria that token vectors can maintain after the attention operation.
 The softmax function maps unbounded logits to a probability simplex, and that mapping, by construction, compresses the range of distinguishable inputs.
 This is not a conjecture about particular weight configurations; it is a property of the normalization step itself, independent of model width or depth.

 The framing matters because softmax has historically been treated as fixed scaffolding in architecture design.
 Search spaces for neural architecture search, scaling-law studies, and efficiency-focused variants (linear attention, FlashAttention, grouped-query attention) all retain softmax while optimizing around it.
-Petrova’s result says the scaffolding is load-bearing in a way that limits the structure it supports.
+The paper argues the scaffolding is load-bearing in a way that limits the structure it supports.

 The uniform-convergence problem

 The paper’s most immediately actionable finding concerns what happens as the number of selected tokens increases.
-Petrova demonstrates that the attention mechanism’s ability to distinguish informative tokens declines with the size of the attended set, converging toward a uniform selection pattern.
+The authors demonstrate that the attention mechanism’s ability to distinguish informative tokens declines with the size of the attended set, converging toward a uniform selection pattern.
 In the limit, softmax attention assigns roughly equal weight to all tokens in the context, regardless of relevance.

 Gradient sensitivity at low temperature

-Petrova identifies a second, compounding limitation.
-The paper shows that gradient sensitivity under softmax normalization presents challenges during training, particularly at low temperature settings.
+The paper identifies a second, compounding limitation.
+The authors show that gradient sensitivity under softmax normalization presents challenges during training, particularly at low temperature settings.
 Temperature scaling is the standard knob for controlling the sharpness of softmax distributions: low temperature concentrates probability mass on the highest-scoring tokens, while high temperature flattens the distribution.
 The finding here is that the low-temperature regime, precisely where you would want sharper selection, is where gradient behavior becomes most problematic for optimization.

 This is a two-hit problem.
 The representational ceiling limits what softmax attention can express at inference time; the gradient sensitivity limits how effectively models can be trained to approach even that ceiling in the sharp-selection regime.
 Together, they define a region of the design space (long contexts, many attended tokens, sharp focus desired) where softmax attention is structurally disadvantaged.